Australian Institute of Health and Welfare (2022) Dementia in Australia, AIHW, Australian Government, accessed 26 September 2022.

 For more information on the expenditure from these programs for people with dementia, see Health and aged care expenditure on dementia.

-Dunt D, Doyle C, MacFarlane A, Morris P, Hunter C & Day S 2012.
-The Impact of War Experiences on Dementia in Veterans.
-Viewed 17 September 2020.
+Dunt D, Doyle C, MacFarlane A, Morris P, Hunter C & Day S (2012) The Impact of War Experiences on Dementia in Veterans, Department of Veterans' Affairs, accessed 17 September 2020.

-Singer CM 2015.
-Dementia risk factors in veterans.
-Journal of Aging Life Care.
-Viewed 29 June 2020.
+Singer CM (2015) Dementia risk factors in veterans, Journal of Aging Life Care, accessed 29 June 2020.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.